fwdslsh/.github/profile/README.md

 cd catalog && unify serve --live-reload
 ```

-**Why we built it**: Finding the right tool shouldn't require hunting through scattered repos.
-One place, everything organized.
+**Why we built it**: The bot traffic to your site is only increasing. might as well let them save some GPU cycles.
 ---

 ## The Path Forward

 **Old-school principles, new-school execution**: Unix philosophy meets modern tooling.
-Small, sharp programs that do one thing well.
+Small, tatical programs that do one thing well.

 **Ship binaries, not ecosystems**: Download once, run everywhere.
 No package manager roulette or dependency hell.

-**Hack with the grain**: Work with web standards and POSIX conventions instead of reinventing everything.
+**Hack with the grain**: Work with web standards and POSIX conventions instead of reinventing them every six months.

 **Performance starts in your head**: Tools should amplify human intelligence, not fight it with ceremony and complexity.